celenityy/better-safari-macos/README.md

 My recommendations for the ultimate configuration of the Safari Browser on macOS :)

+**NOTE:** This project can be found on both [Codeberg](https://codeberg.org/Magnesium1062/better-safari-macos), which will act as the main & preferred way to contribute, and [GitHub](https://github.com/Retold3202/better-safari-macos).

 # General

 **Safari opens with:** -> `A new window`